 In 2020, the Fabulous Fox Theatre will feature the 25th anniversary of "Riverdance," an Irish and international dance show, from Valentine's Day through February 16.
 The theater provides other opportunities to see some great entertainment in February, including musical shows like "Who is Jill Scott, 20th Anniversary Tour," along with "Little Big Town Nightfall Tour," the rock musical "Rent 20th Anniversary Tour," and others.

-Grab a ticket to a show for a special treat for your Valentine this year—even if it misses the date by a week or two, it's the thought that counts.
+Grab a ticket to a show for a special treat for your Valentine this year.
+Even if you miss the date by a week or two, it's the thought that counts.

-St. Louis's historic Lemp Mansion Restaurant & Inn is serving up dinner for three special nights over Valentine's Day weekend this year.
+St. Louis's historic Lemp Mansion Restaurant & Inn is serving up dinner for three special nights over Valentine's Day weekend in 2020.
 When it comes to intimate dinners, a setting can't get more romantic than this historical house, and the four-course meal includes champagne and dessert for each couple.

 If you both love jazz, spend Valentine's Day at one of the city's premier venues, the Harold & Dorothy Steward Center for Jazz (home of the Ferring Jazz Bistro).
-Jazz St. Louis, a not-for-profit organization, welcomes Erin Bode, a singer from Minnesota who performs a mix of jazz, folk, and pop, from February 13–15, 2020; the last two nights will feature two sets.
+Jazz St. Louis, a not-for-profit organization, welcomes Erin Bode, a singer from Minnesota who performs a mix of jazz, folk, and pop, from February 13 to 15, 2020; the last two nights will feature a pair of sets.

 Other great venues worth checking out include BB's Jazz, Blues, and Soups, where you can dine on Southern food and sit cabaret-style; Thurman's in Shaw which has no cover charges and plenty of craft beer on tap; and Troy's Listening Room to sip on drinks while you are entertained by local musicians.